Guidance, Soft skills & personality

 4. By pausing and asking yourself the following questions as early as possible:

-Conflict resolution strategies, so if a victim is whining, sending you an invitation to go into the rescuer, ask yourself the following questions:
+Conflict resolution strategies when a victim is whining, sending you an invitation to go into the Savior, ask yourself the following questions:

 Anti-savior questions